This article is updated annually and was last updated in October 2022.

 Where is Taylor, Texas?

-Taylor is located 29 miles northeast of Austin, along Highway 79 east of Round Rock and Hutto at the intersection SH-95.
+Taylor is located 29 miles northeast of Austin, along Highway 79 east of Round Rock and Hutto at the intersection of SH-95.

 Taylor, like most cities surrounding Austin, is experiencing a population boom.
 Taylor’s population has increased 13.8% since 2010, with most of the growth occurring very recently.